 If there are suspected cases of coronavirus where you are, you may need to remain in your hotel room or accommodation for 14 days, move to quarantine facilities, take tests for coronavirus and, if positive in some cases, be hospitalised abroad.

 You should also contact your airline or travel company, and your insurance provider as soon as you can.
 We only organise assisted departure in exceptional circumstances.

 If you live abroad permanently

 We are not advising British people who are permanent residents overseas to return to the UK.
-Instead you should follow the advice of the local authorities in your host country.
+Instead you should stay and follow the advice of the local authorities in your host country.
 Further information on measures that host countries have taken is available in the ‘staying during coronavirus’ sections of our travel advice pages.

 Our advice for British people travelling overseas to return is because it may be more difficult for them if they cannot get back to the UK in the coming weeks.

 If you’re concerned about friends or family overseas